-One of the most hotly debated issues in paleoanthropology (the study of human origins) focuses on the origins of modern humans, Homo sapiens sapiens.
+One of the most hotly debated issues in paleoanthropology (the study of human origins) focuses on the origin of modern humans, Homo sapiens sapiens.

-In 1999, the skeleton of a child was unearthed in Lapido, Portugal.
-Dated to around 25,000 years ago, the remains show a mixture of Neanderthal and modern features, suggesting it may be a hybrid, possibly even the proverbial ‘missing link’.
-But, small fragments of Neanderthal DNA extracted from three different specimens show that they were not closely related to any present day human populations.
+In 1999, when the skeleton of a child was unearthed in Lapido, Portugal, evolutionists celebrated wildly.
+Dated to around 25,000 years ago, the remains showed a mixture of Neanderthal and modern features, suggesting it may be a hybrid, possibly even the proverbial ‘missing link’.
+But, small fragments of DNA extracted from three different specimens of the child revealed that it was not closely related to any present day human populations.
 All evidence continues to point to the fact that our arrival on Earth was very sudden, and that we are radically different from all native life forms that have ever existed here.

 The global paleoanthropological and archaeological picture changed dramatically with the sudden and unexpected appearance of Homo Sapiens Sapiens (Cro-Magnon or Modern Man).

 The sudden appearance of modern humans placed Neanderthals in direct competition with our ancestors for resources.
 Though they were larger, stronger, faster and possessed larger brains than Cro-Magnons, it was a competition that the Neanderthals lost.
-There was much scientific debate as to whether it was climatic change, or Cro-Magnon’s sudden appearance, that resulted in the demise of the Neanderthals.
-Studies have since concluded that it was the competition with our ancestors, not climate, that resulted in Neanderthal extermination.
+There was much scientific debate as to whether it was climatic change or Cro-Magnon’s sudden appearance that resulted in the demise of the Neanderthals.
+Studies have since concluded that it was competition with our ancestors, and not the climate, that resulted in Neanderthal extermination.

 While there has been a great deal of effort by evolutionists in the last century to “construct” an evolutionary link between Neanderthals and Cro-magnons, to date none has ever been proven to be accurate or true.
-Several of the attempts were actually scientifically proven to be intentional frauds, and the rest were revealed to be nothing more than wild speculation.
+In fact, several of the attempts were actually scientifically proven to be intentional frauds, and the rest were revealed to be nothing more than wild speculation.

 The bones from the Neanderthal infant were very well preserved, and the child must have been among the last of the Neanderthals as they died out about 30,000 years ago.
 Research, by Dr Goodwin, along with Swedish and Russian colleagues, agrees with the findings of the first analysis of Neanderthal DNA in 1997.
 That study of DNA, taken from the first Neanderthal skeleton found in the Feldhofer Cave in Germany in 1856, supports the theory that modern humans replaced Neanderthals.

 DNA comparisons also showed that different ethnic groups cannot be genetically identified (there is no ‘race’ gene in us), nor do we have any direct genetic links to Neanderthals.
 In a commentary on the research in Nature, Matthias Hoss, of the Swiss Institute for Experimental Cancer Research, said the two studies provide the most reliable proof so far of the authenticity of ancient DNA sequences.
 The similar features of the two samples “argues against the idea that modern Europeans are at least partly of Neanderthal origin,” he said.